programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 # Introduction
 Games are an increasingly important part of our cultural landscape.
 In 2020, the global gaming industry generated an estimated income of over 77 billion dollars.
 [The Entertainment Software Association](https://www.theesa.com/esa-research/2019-essential-facts-about-the-computer-and-video-game-industry/) estimates that approximately 65% of American adults play some form of video-game.

 Increasingly, students and the general public are engaging history, politics, and social issues through games.
 For example, 2020’s bestselling [*Red Dead Redemption II*](https://en.wikipedia.org/wiki/Red_Dead_Redemption_2) (over 22 million copies sold) is set in the U.S. in 1899 and alludes to the American Civil War, industrialization, and the forced relocation of Indigenous peoples.
-As Krijn Boom, etc. al. note, game companies are “keen to make use of a variety of historical pasts as this provides them with recognizable themes, settings or narrative frameworks.”[^1]  However, games do not always represent the past (or the present) in an accurate or thoughtful way.
+As Krijn Boom, et al. note, game companies are “keen to make use of a variety of historical pasts as this provides them with recognizable themes, settings or narrative frameworks.”[^1]  However, games do not always represent the past (or the present) in an accurate or thoughtful way.
 Playing and making games in the classroom offers us a powerful opportunity to critique cultural narratives and create new narratives of our own.

 This lesson starts with a brief overview of games and game studies and moves into practical suggestions for incorporating text-based games in the classroom.
 I then provide a technical tutorial for making a text-based game using the open source game creation platform [Twine](http://twinery.org/).
 Twine offers an accessible way for students and scholars to make text-based games.
 As part of the technical tutorial, you will learn how to create a text-based game with 5 sections.
 You will learn how to add choices, code (macros), and styling to your game.
 The lesson ends with sample Twine assignments and additional resources.
 The lesson assumes no prior knowledge of games/gaming and no prior technical skills.